Nikolai Fefilov: 1982 murder and the Georgy Khabarov case

 Subsequent examination showed that the blood type of Khabarov coincided with that of the killer, determined from the sperm found on the girl's body.
 After Fefilov's arrest, a repeated examination indicated that the blood type was identified incorrectly.

 Despite the contradictions in testimony and lack of evidence, Khabarov was brought to court.
-On September 24, 1982, the Sverdlovsk Regional Court found Georgy Khabarov guilty and sentenced him to 14 years imprisonment.
+On 24 September 1982, the Sverdlovsk Regional Court found Georgy Khabarov guilty and sentenced him to 14 years imprisonment.
 He was charged with the rape and murder of Lena Mangusheva, as well as the attempted rape of another victim and the battery of a third.

-After the trial, Khabarov wrote a cassation appeal to the Supreme Court of Russia, in which he claimed that on April 29, 1982, he was not near the area of murder, denying the charges of murder and attempted rape, claiming that during the investigation he had been accused of physical and psychological abuse by law enforcement officials.
+After the trial, Khabarov wrote a cassation appeal to the Supreme Court of Russia, in which he claimed that on 29 April 1982, he was not near the area of murder, denying the charges of murder and attempted rape, claiming that during the investigation he had been accused of physical and psychological abuse by law enforcement officials.
 At the same time, the Supreme Court of the RSFSR received a cassation complaint from the mother of Mangusheva, who asked to cancel the conviction and to impose the death penalty on him.
 To her complaint, she attached a collective letter to the workers of one of the enterprises of Sverdlovsk, demanding that Khabarov be executed.
-On November 22, 1982, the Judicial Collegium for Criminal Cases of the Supreme Court of the RSFSR considered both cassation complaints.
-The sentence of the Sverdlovsk Regional Court was canceled, the case was sent for a new consideration from the trial stage to the same court, but in a different composition.
+On 22 November 1982, the Judicial Collegium for Criminal Cases of the Supreme Court of the RSFSR considered both cassation complaints.
+The sentence of the Sverdlovsk Regional Court was cancelled, and the case was sent for a new consideration from the trial stage to the same court, but in a different composition.

-On March 23, 1983, the Sverdlovsk Regional Court convicted Georgy Khabarov of rape and murder against Lena Mangusheva, also incriminating him in other crimes, sentencing him to death.
-On April 27, 1984, he was executed.
+On 23 March 1983, the Sverdlovsk Regional Court convicted Georgy Khabarov of rape and murder against Lena Mangusheva, also incriminating him in other crimes, sentencing him to death.
+On 27 April 1984, he was executed.

 1983 and 1984 murders and Mikhail Titov case.

-At the time when Khabarov was kept on death row, at the "Kontrolnaya" stop, the real maniac committed a new crime.
-On August 7, 1983, Fefilov raped and strangled with a belt a 22-year-old female student and VIZ worker Gulnara Yakupova, hiding her body in the bushes and her clothes in a raspberry tree near the stadium near the Staro-Moskovsy road.
+At the time when Khabarov was kept on death row, at the "Kontrolnaya" stop, Fefilov killed again.
+On 7 August 1983, Fefilov raped and strangled with a belt a 22-year-old female student and VIZ worker Gulnara Yakupova, hiding her body in the bushes and her clothes in a raspberry tree near the stadium near the Staro-Moskovsy road.
 Yakupova had arrived in Sverdlovsk from Bashkiria, so her disappearance was not immediately noticed.
-The girl's body was found on October 7.
-After the murder, the killer came to the crime scene three times - on August 30, September 23 and on October 8th or 9th.
+The girl's body was found on 7 October.
+After the murder, the killer came to the crime scene three times - on 30 August, 23 September and on 8 or 9 October.